SolarRepublic/wasm-secp256k1/README.md

 ## Is libsecp256k1 modified?

-The library is imported as a git submodule directly from upstream.
+No, the library is imported as a git submodule directly from upstream.

-However, there is one modification made by default to `hash_impl.h` and `hash.h` to make the sha256 hashing functions external.
-This makes it so that they can be used from JS environment to provide a synchronous hash function, which can be useful in certain contexts where developers would otherwise be relegated to Web Crypto's async API.

-The change simply removes the `static` storage modifier and adds `external` in the include header to those three sha256 functions.
-You can review the changes made [here](./scripts/compile.sh#L81-L82).

-If you don't want or disagree with those changes, you can omit the `--externalize-sha256` option passed to the compile script.
+## See also

+[hash-wasm](https://github.com/Daninet/hash-wasm/tree/master) is a great library that provides performant hashing using optimized WASM binaries.
+Though its API is asynchronous, it also provides an undocumented synchronous API.